 It has been the second time in two months that Californian restaurants of the fast-food giant caught fire, like the Wendy’s in Baton Rouge, Los Angeles had a fire accident back in November.

 If you have become a victim of a fire accident on someone else’s property, you may be entitled to compensation after pursuing a premises liability case.

-However, not all fire accidents are caused by negligence of the property owner, which means you will need to be legally represented to find and document proof of negligence on the part of the property owner to collect damages.
+However, not all fire accidents are caused by the negligence of the property owner, which means you will need to be legally represented to find and document proof of negligence on the part of the property owner to collect damages.